EvolBioInf/andi/README.md

 # Links and Additional Resources

 The release of this software is accompanied by a paper from Haubold et al. (in prep.).
 It explains the used *anchor distance* strategy in great detail.
 As soon as the various data sets used for validation are available online we will link to them here.
-The `maf2phy.awk` script used in the validation process is provided in the `scripts` directory.
+The `maf2phy.awk` script used in the validation process is located under `scripts`.
+Simulations were done using our own [simK](http://guanine.evolbio.mpg.de/bioBox/) tool.

 # License

-This program is released under the GNU Public License 3.
+Copyright © 2014 Fabian Klötzl
+License GPLv3+: GNU GPL version 3 or later.

+This is free software: you are free to change and redistribute it.
+There is NO WARRANTY, to the extent permitted by law.
+The full license text is available at <http://gnu.org/licenses/gpl.html>.

 ## Known Bugs